Stress is the feeling of being overwhelmed or unable to cope with mental or emotional pressure.

 smoke, drink alcohol or take drugs more than usual

-If the stress is long-lasting, you may notice your sleep and memory are affected, your eating habits change, or you feel less inclined to exercise.
+If the stress is long-lasting, you may notice changes that can vary including affected sleep and memory, change in eating habits, or you feel less motivation to exercise.

 Some research has also linked long-term stress to gastrointestinal conditions like Irritable Bowel Syndrome (IBS) or stomach ulcers, as well as conditions like cardiovascular disease.